rsksmart/devportal/docs/concepts/architecture/powpeg.md

 ---
+layout: rsk
 title: "Powpeg: Securing Bitcoin-RSK Interoperability | Rootstock (RSK)"
-sidebar_label: Powpeg
+menu_title: Powpeg
-sidebar_position: 3
+menu_order: 3
 tags: [rsk, rbtc, btc, peg, powpeg, 2 way peg]
 description: "Transfer BTC to RBTC, and RBTC to BTC through the Powpeg."
+render_features: 'powpeg-hsm-attestation-frame'
 ---

 ## Building the Most Secure, Permissionless and Uncensorable Bitcoin Peg

 Rootstock’s (RSK) 2-way peg protocol, called “the **Powpeg**”, has matured from its inception in 2018 as a federation to now include many decentralized qualities.
 The new Rootstock Powpeg protects private keys stored in special purpose PowHSMs based on tamper-proof secure elements (SE).
 Each PowHSM runs a Rootstock node in SPV mode, and so signatures can only be commanded by chain cumulative proof of work.
 Security is established in the Powpeg through the simplicity of a layered design we refer to as defence-in-depth.

 > - The 2 Way Peg Application is now available on [Testnet](https://app.2wp.testnet.rootstock.io/) and [Mainnet](https://app.2wp.rootstock.io/).
 > - For general information about the design and architecture, how to perform a peg-in transaction using Ledger and Trezor, Frequently asked questions and advanced operations you can perform on the 2 way peg app, please refer to the [2 way peg app user guide](/guides/two-way-peg-app/).
 > - Get information on the signatories and attestion in the [Powpeg HSM Firmware Attestation](#powpeg-hsm-firmware-attestation) section.